 Some thatch is good.
 It acts as a natural mulch while it decomposes, eventually returning key nutrients to the soil.
 When thatch gets more than about 1/2 inch thick, however, it can trap too much moisture.
 This can create rot and can attract unwanted insects to your lawn.
 To dethatch your lawn, go over it with a thatch rake.
 If your lawn is large, consider renting an electric dethatcher.
 These tools do make the job go quicker.

 Like excessive thatch, compacted soil can decrease the amount of air and water that reaches your grass.
-Aeration removes plugs of grass and soil to loosen the soil and get air and water flowing again.
+Aeration, using a core aerator, removes plugs of grass and soil to loosen the soil and get air and water flowing again.
 You can use a push aerator, but you may want a tow-behind unit (for pulling with a lawn tractor) if your lawn is large.

 Both push and tow-behind aerators are available for rent at home centers and rental outlets.
 You can also hire a professional lawn service to aerate; this may not cost much more than a rental.
 Aerators are rather large and heavy, and you may need a truck or van to bring a rental home.